Darren Hayman: Solo debut, Table for One and The Secondary Modern (2005-2007)

+In 2005, Hayman released his first material under his known name, beginning a four-part-series of British Holiday-themed EPs for Static Caravan Recordings, and Cortinaland for Acuarela Discos, who had previously released The Hefner Heart EP.
+He performed his first BBC session as a solo artist for Huw Stephens in May 2005.
+The following year, Hayman recorded a second session for Stephens, as well as a BBC Radio 6 Music session for Tom Robinson.

-Hayman's debut solo album Table for One was released in 2006 by Track & Field, receiving a five star review in The Guardian.
+Hayman's debut solo album Table for One was released in 2006 by Track & Field, which was rated five stars in a review from The Guardian.
 It was followed in 2007 by Darren Hayman & the Secondary Modern, his second solo album, featuring a new backing band.
-The album featured guest appearances from singer-songwriter John Howard and Pete Astor (of The Loft and The Weather Prophets fame).
-Hayman employed The Wave Pictures as his backing band for a short tour in 2007, resulting in the live album Madrid, credited to Darren Hayman & The Wave Pictures.
+The album featured guest appearances from John Howard and Pete Astor.

+Hayman then employed The Wave Pictures as his backing band, and a short tour in 2007 resulted in the live album Madrid, credited to Darren Hayman & The Wave Pictures, as well as a TV performance on Basico.

-Hayman, Watkins, Trout and Lee and Great British Holiday EPs
+Hayman, Watkins, Trout and Lee, Great British Holiday EPs and tour with Jack Hayter (2008)

-In 2008 Hayman fronted self-proclaimed "East London bluegrass" outfit Hayman, Watkins, Trout and Lee, releasing an eponymous album recorded around Hayman's kitchen table over two days.
-The band is named after Dave Watkins from Hayman's band The Secondary Modern, John Lee from B-Monster and Simon Trought (spelled Trout here) from Tompaulin.
+In 2008, Hayman fronted self-proclaimed "East London bluegrass" outfit Hayman, Watkins, Trout and Lee, releasing an eponymous album recorded around Hayman's kitchen table over two days.
+The band is named after Dave Watkins from Hayman's band The Secondary Modern, John Lee and Simon Trought (spelled Trout here).
 However, Lee and Trought do not appear on the album, which instead features David Tattersal from The Wave Pictures and fiddle player Dan Mayfield.
+The album was reissued in 2026 with two additional songs, covers of Jonathan Richman and Iris DeMent.

 Also in 2008, Hayman released the compilation Great British Holiday EPs, which collects the EPs Caravan Songs (2005), Ukulele Songs from the North Devon Coast (2006), Eastbourne Lights (2006) and Minehead (2007) which were recorded in the EPs' titular locations by Hayman during holidays.
 Hayman states that the collection is about "a love of days gone by".
 This was followed by the release of a further EP called Songs For Harmonium And Drum Machine for the p572 label in Canada, with all the songs titled after and written about the Brat Pack members Andrew McCarthy, Judd Nelson, Emilio Estevez and Ally Sheedy.

+During the summer, Hayman toured the UK and Spain with Jack Hayter, performing Hefner songs, including sets at End of the Road Festival and Estrella Damm Primavera Club.